total-typescript/total-typescript-book/book-content/book.md

 ## TypeScript Error Checking

 The thing TypeScript is most famous for is its errors.
-These are a set of rules which TypeScript uses to make sure your code is doing what you think it’s doing.
+These are a set of rules which TypeScript uses to make sure your code is doing what you think it's doing.

 For every change you make to a file, the TypeScript server will check your code.